biroue10/Bootstrap-Website/README.md

 ## Credits

-This website was created by BIROUE ISAAC using the following tools and resources:
+This website was created by <strong>BIROUE ISAAC<strong> using the following tools and resources:

 - Bootstrap 5
 - Font Awesome icons